Sacramento River thru Box Canyon

 0

-Put in on the left side below Siskyou Dam road bridge, probably lowering your boats on a rope.
-Almost continuous class IV rapids begin immediately.
-Stop to scout as necessary.
+Put in on the left side below Siskyou Dam road bridge, probably carrying as described above, or possibly lowering your boats on a rope.
+Nearly continuous class IV rapids begin immediately.

 1